gravitational/teleport/docs/4.3/enterprise/workflow/ssh_approval_pagerduty.md

 teleport-pagerduty start
 ```

-By default, `teleport-pagerduty` will assume it's config is in `/etc/teleport-pagerduty.toml`, but you can override it with `--config` option.
+By default, `teleport-pagerduty` will assume its config is in `/etc/teleport-pagerduty.toml`, but you can override it with `--config` option.